rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/6b-tekton.md

 git push
 ```

-The Pipeline should now proceed OK.
+8. The Pipeline should now proceed OK.

+#### Build policy violation

-Let's try breaking a *Build Policy* within ACS by triggering the *Build* policy we enabled earlier.
+1. Let's try breaking a *Build Policy* within ACS by triggering the *Build* policy we enabled earlier.

-Edit the `pet-battle-api/Dockerfile.jvm` and add the following line near the top of the file:
+2. Edit the `pet-battle-api/Dockerfile.jvm` and add the following line near the top of the file:

 ```bash
 EXPOSE 22
 ```

-Check in this change and watch the build that is triggered.
+3. Check in this change and watch the build that is triggered.

 ```bash
 # git add, commit, push your changes..